QS-Cube/ED/README.md

 $ git clone https://github.com/QS-Cube/ED.git

-If you do not have, please push "Code" button and "Download ZIP" on this web page and get "ED-main.zip" and unpacking the zip:
+If you do not have, please push "Code" button and "Download ZIP" on this web page and get "ED-main.zip" and unpack the zip:

 $ unzip ED-main.zip <br>
 $ cd ED-main